nevil06/expence/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- Expo CLI (for mobile development)
+- Expo Go app installed on your mobile device
 - Firebase project with Firestore enabled

 ### Backend Setup